 Child on child abuse is abuse by one or more children against another child.
-It can be standalone or as part of wider abuse and can happen both inside and outside of school, and online.
-It can manifest itself in many ways and can include abuse within intimate partner relationships, bullying (including cyber bullying, prejudice-based and discriminatory bullying), abuse within intimate partner relationships between peers, physical abuse (such as hitting, kicking, shaking, biting, hair pulling, or otherwise causing physical harm), initiation/hazing type violence and rituals, upskirting, sexting, consensual and non-consensual sharing of nudes and/or semi-nudes, sexual assault, gender-based issues, sexual behaviours including child on child sexual violence and sexual harassment, causing someone to engage in sexual activity without consent, such as forcing someone to strip, touch themselves sexually, or to engage in sexual activity with a third party.
+It can be standalone or as part of wider abuse and can happen both inside and outside of School, and/or online.
+It manifests itself in many ways and can include:

+- Abuse within intimate partner relationships - Bullying (including cyber bullying, prejudice-based and discriminatory bullying) - Physical abuse (such as hitting, kicking, shaking, biting, hair pulling, or otherwise causing physical harm) - Initiation/hazing type violence and rituals - Upskirting, sexting, consensual and non-consensual sharing of nudes and/or semi-nudes, sexual assault - Gender-based issues - Sexual behaviours including child on child sexual violence and sexual harassment - Causing someone to engage in sexual activity without consent, such as forcing someone to strip, touch themselves sexually, or to engage in sexual activity with a third party.

-These arrangements apply to all reports and concerns of child on child abuse, whether they have happened in school or outside of it, and/or online.
-Abuse that occurs online or outside of school should not be downplayed and should be treated equally seriously.
-Staff should ensure that they immediately speak to the DSL or their nominated deputy if they suspect child on child Abuse.
-All record keeping related to child on child Abuse will be kept on CPOMS.
+These arrangements will apply to all reports and concerns of child on child abuse, whether they have happened in or outside School, and/or online.
+Abuse that occurs online or outside school will not be downplayed and will be treated equally seriously.
+Staff immediately speak to the DSL or nominated deputy if they suspect child on child abuse.
+All record keeping related to child on child abuse is recorded on CPOMS.

-Pupils are regularly reminded who they can speak to if they are worried about anything through the Edge Grove Circle of Care, which is also displayed in every classroom and pupil areas (e.g. toilets and changing rooms).
+The Deputy Head (Pastoral)/DSI regularly reminds pupils who they can speak to if they are worried about anything through the Edge Grove Circle of Care, displayed in every classroom and pupil areas (e.g. toilets and changing rooms).

-Staff will address inappropriate behaviour (even if it appears to be relatively innocuous) to help prevent problematic, abusive and/or violent behaviour in the future.
-Abusive comments and interactions should never be passed off or dismissed as "banter" or "part of growing up".
+Staff address inappropriate behaviour (even if it appears to be relatively innocuous) to help prevent problematic, abusive and/or violent behaviour in the future.
+Abusive comments and interactions are never passed off or dismissed as "banter" or "part of growing up".
 Nor will harmful sexual behaviours, including sexual comments, remarks or jokes and online sexual harassment, be dismissed as the same or "just having a laugh" or "boys being boys".
 Staff will also challenge physical behaviours (that are potentially criminal in nature), such as grabbing bottoms, breasts and genitalia, pulling down trousers, flicking bras and lifting up skirts.
 Dismissing or tolerating such behaviours risks normalising them.

-The School acknowledges that even if there have been no reported cases of child on child abuse in relation to pupils within the School, such abuse may still be taking place and is simply not being reported.
-The School ensures that children are aware of how they can report abuse, and that they are aware of the procedures that the School will follow once a report has been made.
-These procedures are promoted and in a format that is easily accessible and easily understood by children.
-The School acknowledges that it is more likely that girls will be victims and boys perpetrators, but that all child on child abuse is unacceptable and will be taken seriously.
+The School acknowledges that even if there have been no reported cases of child on child abuse in relation to pupils within the School, such abuse may still be taking place and is not being reported.
+The Deputy Head (Pastoral)/DSL ensures that children are aware of how they can report abuse, and that they are aware of the procedures that the School will follow once a report has been made.
+The Deputy Head (Pastoral)/DSL promotes these procedures in a format that is easily accessible and easily understood by pupils.
+The School acknowledges that it is more likely that girls will be victims and boys perpetrators, but recognises that all child on child abuse is unacceptable and takes it seriously.